syncfusion-content/windowsforms-docs/WindowsForms/DocIo/FAQ-Section/Migration-from-Microsoft-Office-Automation-to-Essential-DocIO.md

 {%endhighlight%}

-> Note: For more information on mail merge using DocIO, you can refer to online documentation link:
+N> For more information on mail merge using DocIO, you can refer to online documentation link:

 <http://docs.syncfusion.com/windowsforms/docio/mail-merge#mail-merge-1>